Last Updated: August 8, 2024

 France

-1. Early Life
+2. Early Life

-2. Career
+3. Career

-3. Personal Life
+4. Personal Life

-What is Alain Wertheimer's Net Worth?
+What Is Alain Wertheimer's Net Worth?

 Alain Wertheimer is a French businessman who has a net worth of $45 billion.
 Alain Wertheimer and his brother Gerard own the controlling interest in the House of Chanel.
 The brothers are also invested in Bell & Ross.
 Their grandfather Pierre co-founded the House of Chanel with Coco Chanel.
-Alain Wertheimer has presided over the acquisitions of brands including Eres Lingerie and beachwear, Holland & Holland gun maker, and Tanner Krolle sandals and leather goods.
+Alain has presided over the acquisitions of brands such as Eres Lingerie and beachwear, Holland & Holland gun maker, and Tanner Krolle sandals and leather goods.
 The brothers own many French vineyards and are equestrians who operate a Thoroughbred horse racing stable called La Presle Farm.

 The family's path to fortune began in the late 1800s when Ernest Wertheimer emigrated from Alsace to Paris and purchased the theatrical makeup company Bourjois, which developed the first dry rouge.
 Ernest's sons Pierre and Paul took over the family business in 1917.
 By 1920, the company was the largest and most successful cosmetic and fragrance company in France.

 Pierre met Gabrielle "Coco" Chanel at some point in the early 1920s.
-The two became business partners and in 1924, Pierre entered into an agreement with Coco to create Parfums Chanel.
+The two became business partners, and in 1924, Pierre entered into an agreement with Coco to create Parfums Chanel.
 Coco Chanel believed the time was right to take her fragrance Chanel No. 5 to a wider customer base.
-Previously it had only been available in her boutique.
+Previously, it had only been available in her boutique.
 Chanel was aware of Pierre's expertise in retail, his familiarity with the American market, and his financial resources.
 For a 70% stake in the company, Wertheimer provided the financing for the production, marketing, and distribution of Chanel No. 5.
 For 10% of the stock, Chanel licensed her name to "Parfums Chanel" and removed herself from involvement in all business operations.

 Gerard is based in Geneva, Switzerland.
 Alain lives in New York and has been credited with resurrecting the Chanel brand when he took over control of the company from his father in 1974.

-Alain and Gerard, tapped one of the fashion industry's most famous creative directors, Karl Lagerfeld, to run the most famous brand in the world in 1983.
+Alain and Gerard tapped one of the fashion industry's most famous creative directors, Karl Lagerfeld, to run the most famous brand in the world in 1983.
 Together, they have privately held Chanel for more than 30 years.
 Despite this, they are two of the least famous fashion house owners.
-When they attend runway shows, they travel there in a modest French made hatchback and slip into the third or fourth row unnoticed.
+When they attend runway shows, they travel there in a modest French-made hatchback and slip into the third or fourth row unnoticed.

 Like many of the wealthiest families, the Wertheimers maintain a low profile and stay out of the public eye.
 Little is known about them personally.
 What is known is that each owns half of Chanel.
 They rarely attend Chanel events and never use their names in advertising.
 As for why they stay so out of the public eye, in a 2002 interview, Gerard said: